Skip to content

 Agroclimatic Condition For Tuberose Cultivation

 The plant is tropical to semi-tropical.
-Basically, it needs warmth, sunshine, high relative humidity, well-drained soil, and even moisture.
-The commercial cultivation of tuberose is mainly confined to warm, humid areas with an average temperature ranging between 18 to 32° C. The ideal temperature for plant growth ranges between 26 and 30° C. The tuberose needs a long growing period in order to blossom in early to late fall.
+It needs warmth, sunshine, high relative humidity, well-drained soil, and even moisture.
+The commercial cultivation of tuberose is mainly confined to warm, humid areas with an average temperature ranging between 18 to 32° C. The ideal temperature for plant growth ranges between 26 and 30° C. The tuberose needs a long growing period to blossom in early to late fall.

 Suitable Soil For Tuberose Farming

 Successfully, you can grow the plant in a wide range of soils, even in soils affected by acidity or alkalinity to some extent.
 The plant is very sensitive to waterlogging.
-Basically, it damages the root system and affects plant growth.
+It damages the root system and affects plant growth.

 Read: Is Soil Testing Important In Agriculture?